mmikowski/powercss/README.md

 ## TODO
 ### Enhance implemented capabilities
-- addStylesheetObj
 - addVsheetList
 - addMetasheetObj
 - enableMetasheetObj

 ### Planned future capabilities
 - timestamp-based minimal processing
-- getGlobalMixinMap,
+- getGlobalMixinMap
-- setGlobalMixinMap,
+- setGlobalMixinMap
-- getMetasheetMixinMap,
+- getMetasheetMixinMap
-- setMetasheetMixinMap,
+- setMetasheetMixinMap
-- getVsheetMixinMap,
+- getVsheetMixinMap
-- setVsheetMixinMap,
+- setVsheetMixinMap

-- delVsheetList,
+- delVsheetList
-- getVsheetList,
+- getVsheetList
-- delMetasheetObj,
+- delMetasheetObj
 - getMetasheetObj

 ## Contribute!
 If you want to help out, like all jQuery plugins this is hosted at